In another journal entry from many years ago, I wrote:

 “You can’t cheat in one area of your life without suffering the consequences in ALL areas.
 [For example,] if you cheat your health, then in the long run this will hurt your career, your relationships, your finances, your emotional state, and your sense of spiritual connectedness.”

 I couldn’t allow that thought to surface, because then I’d be overwhelmed by the vast unknowns spreading out before me.
-(Confronting them turned out to be both the hardest thing I’ve ever done, and a million times easier than continuing the way things were.)
+(Confronting them turned out to be both the hardest thing I’ve ever done, and easier than continuing the way things were.)